metayeti/YABS.js/HOWTO.md

 This will ensure the preprocessor is always invoked when compiling `script.js`.

-3. We have a `"default"` entry in our variables listing:
+3. We have a `"default"` entry in the variables listing:

 ```JSON
   "sources": [